xrl/rack-mongrel2/README.md

 3. I fixed a really stupid longstanding crasher that's been unaddressed for months which was hindering my team's progress.

+4. It can actually be found by `gem which`.

 # Sounds Cool.
 Gimme.

 Add `http://gem.khiltd.com` to your gem sources--either via `gem source --add` or by throwing it in your Gemfile.
-Then just `gem install khi-rack-mongrel2` and get rid of any potentially conflicting versions you might have previously installed.
+Then just `gem install khi-rack-mongrel2` or `bundle install` and get rid of any potentially conflicting versions you might have been using previously.

 # You Sound Like A Real Jerk